 I PLEDGE TO EMBRACE THE TRUTH THAT I AM ENOUGH.

 I WILL BE AWARE OF AND TRY TO STOP:

 - Thinking and saying critical things about myself

 - Thinking and saying critical things about other girls/women

-- Comparing myself to people on magazines, billboards, TV, movies, and even pinterest.
+- Comparing myself to people in magazines, billboards, TV, movies, and even Pinterest.

 - Comparing myself to anyone else, because I don't know their whole story.

 - Allowing past failures, current disabilities, or other people's unkind words or opinions to define me.

 - Allowing my own insecurities to keep me from connecting with others.

 - Competing with other girls/women, even just in my mind, because it's not a contest.